dagonaut/trophy/bellmead/trophy/jorando/Lake of Tears Lore.md

 ---

 The Hollowed Saints would have people weep into the waters, catch the water in the cistern and purify it, absolving people of their sins and guilt.

+The Corruption of the Lake didn't happen overnight, it was a slow process leading to several small eras of Jorando as it was falling into ruin.

+There's no one catalyst people can point to that led to the corruption.
+Most people point to the Sundering as being the starting point, but others would say it started long before then.
+Members of the Church, like Father Lorian believe it was always going to be this way and perhaps that was by design.